beaker-project/beaker-project.org/dev/proposals/effective-job-priorities.rst

     Low, Low (any job)

-The proposed mechanism for implementation is to change the "can submit automated jobs" permission on system pools to record a list of "Group, Maximum Effective Priority" pairs, rather than the simple list of groups supported by the initial system pools design.
+The proposed mechanism for implementation is to change the "can submit automated jobs" permission on access policies to record a list of "Group, Maximum Effective Priority" pairs, rather than the simple list of groups supported by the initial access policy design.

 When the recipe queue is being sorted for a "Pending System" scheduling event, then the effective priority for any given recipe will be